 When and where does the program take place?

 The PNPI Summer Scholars Program is a hybrid experience.
-The first few weeks of the program are remote and the remaining weeks are held in person in Washington, D.C.
+The first six weeks of the program are remote and the remaining four weeks are held in person in Washington, D.C.

 Who is eligible to apply?